Balance of Payments (BOP) Definition

 - The net changes of the Reserve Assets balances the (other) accounts.

-- Official Borrowing possibly needed when there is an overall deficit.
+- Official borrowing possibly needed when there is an overall deficit.